Pubfred/-project-Zeon/README.md

 * `apt-get update && apt-get upgrade` to install all of the latest software

-* Install the dependencies for Sumokoin except libunwind and libboost-all-dev
+* Install the dependencies for Zeon except libunwind and libboost-all-dev

 * Increase the system swap size:
 ```